-Parley SnotBot Expedition 10: Heading home — what an exceptional trip!
+Parley SnotBot Expedition 10: Heading home!

 I am happy to report that this has been the most successful SnotBot expedition to date, and it’s not over yet.
 I had to leave the team in Samaná so that I could check in with my family and prep for our BBC Blue Planet trip to Baja next Tuesday.
 It’s an unusual feeling for me to be on a plane knowing that my team were SnotBotting without me, but I know that they will do great.
 I also think that it is important that the Parley SnotBot expeditions should not be as totally dependent on my presence as they have been throughout their development, so this is good practice for the team.